NRA Tax Return Information

 Charitable Contributions Statement

 This may be in the form of a letter or actual receipts documenting contributions made to US charities.
-Examples of US charities include houses of worship, places that will take clothing and furniture donations and special funds set up to aid in disaster relief (like the 2011 tsunami in Japan and the 2010 earthquake in Haiti and the Philippines typhoon in 2013).
+Examples of US charities include houses of worship, places that will take clothing and furniture donations and special funds set up to aid in disaster relief (like the 2011 tsunami in Japan, the 2010 earthquake in Haiti, and the Philippines typhoon of 2013).

 Charitable giving, under current tax laws, is subtracted from taxable income.
 Therefore, if you plan to make contributions and would like to receive a tax benefit, make the contributions in such a way that you have a receipt.
 Most charities will provide receipts.
 If your donation is monetary, you can make the contribution by check, which can also serve as your receipt.

-If you received a Form 1099-R, the tax return preparation software used in the NRA VITA site will not adequately prepare your return.
-Please email the NRA Tax Office firstname.lastname@example.org for more information if you received a Form 1099-R.
+If you received a Form 1099-R, the tax return preparation software used in the NRA VITA site will not adequately prepare your return, and you will need to seek outside assistance in preparing your returns.

 Individual Taxpayer Identification Number (ITIN)

-If you are a nonresident for tax purposes from a country that allows dependent and/or spouse exemptions on the tax return (Canada, Mexico, South Korea and students from India) OR you are a resident alien for tax purposes, your dependent/spouse must have a U.S. taxpayer identification number - either a Social Security number or Individual Taxpayer Identification number (ITIN) - to be included on the form unless an ITIN application is being submitted with the tax return.
+If you are a nonresident that can claim dependents on your tax return (applies only to residents of Canada, Mexico, South Korea, and students from India), OR you are a resident alien for tax purposes, your dependents must have a U.S. taxpayer identification number - either a Social Security number or Individual Taxpayer Identification number (ITIN) - to be included on the form.
+An ITIN application may be included with your tax return for this purpose.
+Please contact the NRA Tax Office if you or a dependent need to apply for an ITIN.